All Episodes

 So I think you ought to keep them low.

-My thought on that is now you see you're trying to get me to make news.
+My thought on that is now, you see, you're trying to get me to make news.

-And as you know I laid out a comprehensive plan that I believed would work when I was president I still believe it'll work and uh and in the book I talk about that decision to to to to try to get legislation passed.
+And as you know, I laid out a comprehensive plan that I believed would work when I was president.

-What was the objective of that legislation what What were you trying to accomplish with your comprehensive immigration reform?
+What were you trying to accomplish with your comprehensive immigration reform?

-Because many people thought it was amnesty and that's why they opposed it.
+Because many people thought it was amnesty, and that's why they opposed it.

 No, I know.

-I I as I I couldn't have said it more plainly, I was against amnesty.
+I couldn't have said it more plainly.

 I'm sure there's some.

-I mean, there's a lot of jobs Americans won't do, and therefore there needed to be an orderly legal way for people to come and work on a temporary basis.
+I mean, there's a lot of jobs Americans won't do, and therefore there needed to be an orderly, legal way for people to come and work on a temporary basis.

-And that if you had paid your taxes and been here for a while and were a good citizen, you had a chance to become a citizen, but you had to get at the back of a line.
+And that if you had paid your taxes and been here for a while and were a good citizen, you had a chance to become a citizen, but you had to get at the back of the line.

-They just saw an avenue for more Democrat votes and uh a registration and when and when Republicans are going along with it, people are pulling their hair out saying why do we want to help the Democrats in their political efforts.
+And when Republicans are going along with it, people are pulling their hair out saying, why do we want to help the Democrats in their political efforts?

 No, I know, I know.

-I haven't I thought it was good policy, though.
+I thought it was good policy, though.

 Tea Party, what's your reaction?

-That uh to me that's healthy when people participate in democracy.
+To me, that's healthy when people participate in democracy.

 The worst thing that can happen in our system is people are frustrated and don't participate.

-And but a lot of people participated.
+But a lot of people participated.

-I want to give you a chance to comment on something uh there are stories going around that do not quote you, the quote associates or friends uh saying that you are telling them that Sarah Palin was a bad choice by Senator McCain to be vice president and that she uh I hadn't never said that, of course, nor have I read it about it.
+There are stories going around that do not quote you, that quote, associates or friends, saying that you are telling them that Sarah Palin was a bad choice by Senator McCain to be vice president and that she had never said that, of course, nor have I read it about it.

-Uh you know, I'm not gonna comment on anybody who might be running for president.
+I'm not going to comment on anybody who might be running for president, but that's what happens in today's world is blogosphere.

-You know, people get to hide behind some code name or something.
+People get to hide behind some code name or something.

 I never said that, never would have said that.